KILLOE YOUNG EMMETS | EMMET ÓG CILL EO

 Club Crest

-The modern Killoe GAA crest was introduced in 2012 and replaced the previous crest which had been in use since 1991.
-The current club crest was commissioned and gifted to the club by a local family and designed in conjunction with LD2 (Laird Designs).
-It first appeared on Killoe jerseys during the Senior Football Championship in August 2012 and now appears on all Killoe jerseys, flags and merchandise.
+The modern Killoe GAA crest was introduced in 2012 and replaced the previous crest design which had been in use since 1991.
+The crest was commissioned and gifted to the club by the Devaney family and designed in conjunction with Laird Designs.
+It first appeared on jerseys in August 2012 and is now used on all club merchandise.

 The GAA insignia appears at the base of the crest for Killoe Young Emmets and Killoe Óg purposes, while the LGFA insignia appears at the base of the crest for Killoe Ladies.
 The colours of white and green that dominate the crest are those worn by all Killoe teams.
 For branding purposes (i.e. jerseys, training gear, flags, letterhead, online), the Mono and Outline variants of the crest can also be used.
 Text such as ‘Emmet Óg’ or ‘Killoe Óg’ or ‘Killoe Ladies’ can be displayed beneath the crest in Brushtip-C font (Example).